 Our Related Party Transaction Policy requires that the Board or the Audit Committee approve each Related Party Transaction (defined under our policy as any transaction that we anticipate would be reportable by us under Item 404(a) of Regulation S-K in which we were or are to be a participant and the amount involved exceeds \$120,000 and in which any related person had or will have a direct or indirect material interest) and all material facts with respect thereto.
-It is our policy that directors interested in a Related Party Transaction will recuse themselves from any discussion or vote on a Related Party Transaction in which they have an interest.
-The Board or the Audit Committee will not approve or ratify a Related Party Transaction unless it determines in good faith that, upon consideration of all relevant information, the Related Party Transaction is in, or not inconsistent with, the best interests of the Company.
-A Related Party Transaction related party Transaction Policy, so long as the transaction is subsequently timely approved or ratified by the Board or the Audit Committee.
+It is our policy that directors interested in a Related Party Transaction will recuse themselves from any discussion or vote on a Related Party Transaction unless it determines in good faith that, upon consideration of all relevant information, the Related Party Transaction is in, or not inconsistent with, the best interests of the Company.
+A Related Party Transaction entered into without pre-approval of the Board or the Audit Committee UPArty Transaction Policy, so long as the transaction is subsequently timely approved or ratified by the Board or the Audit Committee.
 Transactions that are determined to be Related Party Transactions are disclosed in the Company's proxy statement for the relevant year.